Chanditala I: Agriculture

-Although a large proportion of the people is engaged in non-agricultural pursuits, this is a rich agricultural area with several cold storages.
+Although a large proportion of the people are engaged in non-agricultural pursuits, this is a rich agricultural area with several cold storages.
 Along with rice, the prime crop of the district, the agricultural economy largely depends on potato, jute, vegetables, and orchard products.
 Vegetable is a prize crop in the blocks of Haripal, Singur, Chanditala, Polba and Dhaniakhali being grown in a relay system throughout the year.
 Potato is cultivated in all the blocks of this district.

-Some of the primary and other hats or markets in the Chanditala I CD Block area are: Jangalpara hat, Mesat hat, Sheakhala hat, Bhagakalipur hat, Gopalpur hat and Gangadharpur hat.
+Some of the primary and other hats or markets in the Chanditala I CD block area are Jangalpara hat, Mesat hat, Sheakhala hat, Bhagakalipur hat, Gopalpur hat and Gangadharpur hat.

 In 2013-14, the comparatively small percentage of persons engaged in agriculture in Chanditala I CD Block could be classified as follows: bargadars 17.25%, patta (document) holders 5.23%, small farmers (possessing land between 1 and 2 hectares) 2.29%, marginal farmers (possessing land up to 1 hectare) 39.82% and agricultural labourers 35.41%.

-Chanditala I CD Block had 53 fertiliser depots, 15 seed stores and 59 fair price shops in 2013-14.
+Chanditala I CD block had 53 fertiliser depots, 15 seed stores and 59 fair price shops in 2013-14.